ankitdhall/lidar_camera_calibration/README.md

 The `lidar_camera_calibration/pointcloud_fusion` provides a script to fuse point clouds obtained from two stereo cameras.
 Both of which were extrinsically calibrated using a LiDAR and `lidar_camera_calibration`.

-For more details please refer to our [arXiv paper](http://arxiv.org/abs/1705.09785).
+For more details please refer to our [paper](http://arxiv.org/abs/1705.09785).

 ### Citing `lidar_camera_calibration`
 Please cite our work if `lidar_camera_calibration` and our approach helps your research.